Organization: Dane County

 Equity, Definition and Examples of Duties

 As an employer, we strive to provide a work environment where diversity and differing opinions are valued, creativity is encouraged, continuous learning and improvement are fostered, teamwork and open/honest communication are encouraged, and meeting customer needs through quality service is a shared goal.
 All employees must be able to demonstrate multicultural competence – the awareness, knowledge, and skills needed to work with others who are culturally different from self in meaningful, relevant, and productive ways.
-Applicants from traditionally underrepresented populations including women, racial and ethnic minorities, and persons with disabilities are especially encouraged to apply.
+Applicants from traditionally underrepresented populations including women and racial and ethnic minorities are especially encouraged to apply.

 Education, Experience & Special Requirements